fetchableai/fetchable_client/README.rst

 1. Through code
 ~~~~~~~~~~~~~~~

 The service can be called through code in other nodes.
-There are plenty of examples of how to do this online but to make things easier we have included an example in python and c++ in the `/tests` folder.
-They can be run with `rosrun fetchable_client example_caller_py` and `rosrun fetchable_client example_caller_cpp` respectively.
+There are plenty of examples of how to do this online but to make things easier we have included an example in python and c++ in the :code:`/tests` folder.
+They can be run with :code:`rosrun fetchable_client example_caller_py` and :code:`rosrun fetchable_client example_caller_cpp` respectively.
 Each code will repeatedly prompt the user to enter an endpoint through the terminal until 'quit' is entered.

 The most basic version looks like this.